Wik Paach

-The Wik Paach or Wikapatja were an indigenous Australian people of the Cape York Peninsula of northern Queensland.
+The Wik Paach or Wikapatja are an Aboriginal Australian people of the Cape York Peninsula of northern Queensland.

 Language

 The Wikapatja spoke Wik Paach, which despite the name, is not one of the Wik languages.

 Country

 The Wikapatja were a small tribe whose territory, estimated by Tindale as not exceeding 100 mi2, was limited to the mangroves around the delta of the Archer River.

 People

 The tribe was deemed to be extinct by the time of Tindale's writing in 1974.